Qiskit/RFCs/0023-executor-primitive.md

 from qiskit.samplex.annotations import InjectNoise, Twirl

 # The proposal is aligned with IBM current push in enabling quantum information
-# research through its offering and so, places the QuantumProgram and the
+# research through its offering and so, places the ExecutorProgram and the
 # Executor within a `quantum_info` module inside `qiskit_ibm_runtime` package.
-from qiskit_ibm_runtime.quantum_info import QuantumProgram, Executor
+from qiskit_ibm_runtime.quantum_info import ExecutorProgram, Executor

 import numpy as np
 import matplotlib.pyplot as plt